-- 139 To exclude any possible doubt, the trustee has the power to do any of the following to the extent allowed by superannuation law: - 139.1 To underwrite or sub-underwrite risks, contingencies or liabilities under a superannuation arrangement conducted by an employer under an agreement for the transfer of employees to the fund. - 139.2 To indemnify a person. - 139.3 To open and operate bank accounts in the usual way, and to draw, make, accept, endorse, discount, execute, issue or otherwise deal with all forms of negotiable or transferable instruments and to enter into any bill facilities or other form of banking facilities. - 139.4 To do anything the trustee considers necessary or desirable in connection with performing its obligations under this deed.
+- 139 To exclude any possible doubt, the trustee has the power to do any of the following to the extent allowed by superannuation law: - 139.1 To underwrite or sub-underwrite risks, contingencies or liabilities under a superannuation arrangement conducted by an employer under an agreement for the transfer of employees to the fund. - 139.2 To purchase, acquire, sell, transfer, dispose of or deal in any shares, stocks, debentures, notes, bonds, mortgages, options, warrants or other form of interest in or securities of a government authority or company, and any other contractual or other rights or obligations over or in respect of those securities. - 139.3 To indemnify a person. - 139.4 To open and operate bank accounts in the usual way, and to draw, make, accept, endorse, discount, execute, issue or otherwise deal with all forms of negotiable or transferable instruments and to enter into any bill facilities or other form of banking facilities. - 139.5 To do anything the trustee considers necessary or desirable in connection with performing its obligations under this deed.